qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

   Confirm your choice.
 * Import or Export a bookmark: To share or transfer your bookmarks between computers you can use the :guilabel:`Import/Export Bookmarks` pull down menu in the :guilabel:`Spatial Bookmarks` dialog.
-All the bookmarks are transfered.
+All the bookmarks are transferred.

 .. _nesting_projects: